 leisurely bike ride along the water and woods of Cape Cod perfect for families or those who want a relaxing bike ride.
 It is even better if you are a fan of birds and bridges.

-For more local bike rides, check out The Best Bike Trails in Rhode Island.
+For more local bike rides, check out The Shining Sea Bikeway, Falmouth, MA or The Best Bike Trails in Rhode Island.